jiange91/lm_compiler/docs/source/user_guide/quickstart.rst

 Step 1: Register the workflow
 -------------------------------

 For LangChain programs like the above, you do not need to modify your code.
-But to tell Cognify how to invoke the workflow, you need to add a register annotation ``@register_opt_workflow``.
+But to tell Cognify how to invoke the workflow, you need to add a register annotation ``@cognify.register_workflow``.
 In this example, the entry point of the workflow is the ``qa_workflow`` function.
-So we will add ``@register_opt_workflow`` above the function definition as follow:
+So we will add ``@cognify.register_workflow`` above the function definition as follow:

 .. code-block:: python

-   from cognify.optimizer import register_opt_workflow
+   import cognify

-   @register_opt_workflow
+   @cognify.register_workflow
    def qa_workflow(question, documents):

 Step 2: Build the Evaluation Pipeline